henry-hein/Banana-Leaderboard/README.md

 # Banana LeaderBoard React App

-In the project diretory, run
+Repo comes with node_module folder.
+Simply run

 ### `npm start`

-to start project.
+in the project directory to start project.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.